-- 9. In developing the NSP schedule, CFC considers the time needed for students to prepare for activities.
+- 10. In developing the NSP schedule, CFC considers the time needed for students to prepare for activities.
 The amount of time required to read, research, reflect on, and prepare for each activity is afforded within the standard programme day as Assignment Preparation Time (APT), and study time at night (three hours) and on weekends (six hours).
-Note: CFC assumes that less preparation time is available during Experiential Learning Visits and none during the scheduled academic break. - 10.
-CFC assumes a 20-pages/hour reading rate, or in the case of discussions and exercises, is an estimate of the time an average student would need to achieve a satisfactory grade.
+Note: CFC assumes that less preparation time is available during Experiential Learning Visits and none during scheduled academic breaks. - 11.
+CFC assumes a 20-pages/hour reading rate, or in the case of discussions and exercises, estimates this rate as the time an average student would need to achieve a satisfactory grade.